Abhisheikh-G/react-take-home-challenge-youtube-solution/README.md

+### Solution

+I hope you enjoyed the video and that this helps you on your journey on becoming a developer.

 ### Intro

 This exercise is to test your understanding of JavaScript/TypeScript and the React framework in a real world setting.
 The goal is to create a mock-up of a generic marketplace page using an API.